Kashi779/candy-store/README.md

 ###Acknowledgements
-- Express.jsfor providing the server framework.
+- Express.js for providing the server framework.
 - Docker for containerization.
 - GitHub for version control and repository hosting.